Privacy Policy

 If you contact us, we may use the information you provide in the ways we have described in this privacy policy.

-If you experience technical problems with the operation of the web site, please contact us.
+If you experience technical problems with the operation of the website, please contact us.